RajeshHsejar27/RajeshHsejar27/Readme.md

 This is my sample html website i created for fun.
 Hosted using Github.
 [Click here to go to my website](https://rajeshhsejar27.github.io/RajeshHsejar27/)

-I did a newsletter signup page that records the details and send it to my account.
+I did a newsletter signup page which can be used to send special mail letters for the subscribers.

 I did a live Day and Date webpage.